Ride into the future with NSBA Smart Points!

 NSBA Smart Points also sponsors the National Youth Activity Team Tournament (NYATT) at the All American Quarter Horse Congress, and the Youth Team Tournament at the APHA Youth World Show.
 This sponsorship allows the youth to enter and earn NSBA points towards the Smart Points program, as well as year-end awards.

 NSBA uses the sanction fees from all youth classes, that are collected by show management, at NSBA events to create the "pot".
 The sanction fees are six percent of each youth entry fee, or a minimum of $3 per youth entry.

 How To Enroll

 To enroll in the Smart Points program, download the form below.
-Youth members will supply basic information such as their name, address and date of birth and send completed form along with $25 fee to the NSBA office.
-If your horse is enrolled in the Stallion Incentive Fund, transfer the horse into your name.
-If your horse is not enrolled in the Stallion Incentive Fund, you can enroll your horse for a one-time enrollment fee of $200.
+Youth members will supply basic information including their name, address, and date of birth, and send completed form, along with $25 fee, to the NSBA office.
+If your horse is already enrolled in the Stallion Incentive Fund, transfer the horse into your name.
+If your horse is not already enrolled in the Stallion Incentive Fund, you can enroll your horse for a one-time enrollment fee of $200.
 Smart Points horse enrollment is non-transferable.

 How To Cash Out Earnings

 Participating youth receive an annual printout of their earnings.
 Those who "age out" of the youth program will automatically be mailed their accumulated earnings the year after they turn 18.
 The payout will be sent to the Smart Points participant at the address on record with NSBA.
 Please contact NSBA if the youth member's address changes.